All You Need to Know About Open Enrollment 2019

 - In person at a local insurance broker

 Obamacare provides tax credits to help offset the cost of health insurance premiums, and a large portion of Americans qualify for this type of subsidized insurance premiums based on their total yearly income.
-However, if you do qualify for these tax credits, it is essential that you purchase a marketplace plan from either your state or the federal marketplace exchange at Healthcare.gov.
-Only plans purchased through Healthcare.gov qualify to receive these tax credits, which means you will be forced to pay the full price for your insurance premiums if you choose to purchase directly from health insurance companies.
+However, if you do qualify for these tax credits, it is essential that you purchase a marketplace plan from either your state or the federal marketplace exchange which can be found here.
+Only plans purchased through the official healthcare government website qualify to receive these tax credits, which means you will be forced to pay the full price for your insurance premiums if you choose to purchase directly from health insurance companies.

 If your total household income is equal to or greater than 400% of the poverty level, you will not be able to qualify for the tax credits.
 In this case, you might be better to shop for insurance plans directly from health insurance companies.
 No matter whether you speak with a local insurance broker or buy a policy directly from the insurer’s website, the fact is that you will generally have greater options than you would if you only shopped on the state and federal marketplace exchanges.